dpluong/chip-8/docs/PROJECT DOCUMENT.md

 - Second CHIP 8 Game

 ## Detailed Release 1 Plan & Schedule
 Everyone will be working on the emulator for the first release.
-All group members can work on any part of the emulator as they choose.
+For now, all group members can work on any part of the emulator as they choose.
+As the stregnths of the group members are seen during the first release, members may be assigned to specific roles for future release.

 The plan shall be seperated into weeks, with the seperator being the weekly meetings.
 For the first release, there are 3 weeks, and thus 3 parts.